 How to find a safe piercing environment

 For liability purposes, most shops will require you to fill out a waiver, and many include a question about whether you are pregnant or nursing.
-Not all professionals are willing to do a piercing if you are breastfeeding, so be sure to contact your shop in advance to find out their policy.
+Not all professionals are willing to do a piercing if you are breastfeeding, so be sure to contact the shop in advance to find out their policy.